BrokenShell/Fortuna/docs/guide.md

 next_item = loot.cycle()  # input order, wrapping at the end
 ```

-The object snapshots the input iterable during construction.
-Later mutation of
+The object snapshots the input iterable during construction, fixing the
-the original list does not change the prepared table.
+prepared table at that point.

-Methods can be retained as dedicated callables:
+Methods can be stored as dedicated callables:

 ```python
 front_loaded_loot = loot.front_triangular